-GYEON Q2M IRON is an intensive cleaner designed to dissolve brake dust and iron-rich fallout upon contact.
+Gyeon Q²M Iron is an intensive cleaner designed to dissolve brake dust and iron-rich fallout upon contact.
 Fallout bonds to exterior automotive surfaces both physically (by charge attraction) and chemically (by electrolysis), and typically contains ferrous compounds and particulates derived from industrial and commercial activities.
-As such contaminants gradually accumulate on bodywork, surface roughness gradually increases to the point where it can be detected by touch, whilst the reflectivity of the finish and the ability of the paint to sheet water properly gradually diminishes.
-Furthermore, as such contaminants slowly oxidise and corrode, caustic compounds may leach out and stain underlying surfaces.
+As such contaminants gradually accumulate on bodywork, surface roughness gradually increases to the point where it can be felt, while the reflectivity of the finish and the ability of the paint to sheet water properly gradually diminishes.
+Furthermore, as such contaminants oxidise and corrode, caustic compounds may leach out and stain underlying surfaces.
 The periodic removal of such contaminants is therefore an important part of detailing, and should be performed once or twice a year.

 If you're familiar with detailing clay you'll know that it's designed to remove bonded surface contaminants, but what it never says on the tin is that it often struggles to fully remove ferrous compounds and sintered iron particulates.
-By working chemically rather than physically, GYEON Q2M IRON immediately reacts with ferrous compounds and sintered iron particulates and reduces them to a water soluble complex which can then be easily rinsed away.
-This process can be seen to be working with the naked eye, as the initially transparent solution gradually turns purple as it progressively acquires freshly dissolved iron species.
-Although GYEON Q2M IRON is pH balanced, it is a professional strength product and should therefore be used with care.
+By working chemically rather than physically, Gyeon Q²M Iron instantly reacts with ferrous compounds and sintered iron particulates and chemically reduces them to a water soluble complex that can be easily rinsed away.
+This process can be seen to be working with the naked eye, as the initially transparent solution gradually turns purple as it dissolves any iron particles it comes into contact with.
+A powerful detergent completes the process, by dissolving and lifting away residual dirt and grime.
+Although Gyeon Q²M Iron is pH balanced, it is a professional strength product and should therefore be used with care.

-The main ingredient in GYEON Q2M IRON is a highly reactive neutralised acid salt.
+The main ingredient in Gyeon Q²M Iron is a highly reactive neutralised acid salt.
 This reduces ferrous compounds and particulates into a soluble form, making them easy to rinse away with water.
-As a result, GYEON Q2M IRON is less aggressive than traditional acid-based cleaners, but equally as effective in terms of cleaning power.
-GYEON Q2M IRON also contains a strong detergent, which helps to break down dirt and grime when it is used as a pre-wash treatment for wheels.
+As a result, Gyeon Q²M Iron is less aggressive than traditional acid-based cleaners, but equally as effective in terms of cleaning power.
+Gyeon Q²M Iron also contains a powerful detergent, which helps to break down everyday dirt and grime when it is applied to unwashed surfaces (e.g. wheels).
 Its gel composition means it clings to treated surfaces with ease, extending its working time and minimising the need for agitation in all but the most extreme cases.

 After rinsing off, check the treated surfaces for residual contamination by running your fingertips over them while they are still wet.
-Clean paint and glass should feel perfectly smooth (if your fingertips aren't particularly sensitive you can magnify your sense of touch by putting your fingers inside a thin cellophane wrapper first).
-If you can detect any remaining rough spots or grittiness then it’s likely that the treated surfaces are still contaminated with non-ferrous particulates (e.g. paint overspray) and will need to be carefully clayed before any polishing is done or any protection is applied.
+Contaminant-free surfaces should feel perfectly smooth (if your fingertips aren't particularly sensitive you can magnify your sense of touch by putting your fingers inside a cellophane wrapper first).
+If you can detect any grittiness then it's likely that the treated surfaces are still contaminated with non-ferrous particulates (e.g. paint overspray) and will need to be carefully clayed before any polishing is done or any protection is applied.

 |Strips sealants and waxes:|| (partially)|